noelledotjpg/Evil-Faster-Punch/README.md

 # Faster-Punch
-An mod that makes the feedbacker, knuckleblaster, and whiplash a whole lot faster.
+An mod that makes the feedbacker, knuckleblaster, and whiplash a whole lot faster, but EVIL.